DevExpress-Examples/asp-net-core-dashboard-pass-hidden-parameters-to-custom-sql-query/README.md

 In this example, the [`DashboardConfigurator.CustomParameters`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.CustomParameters) is handled to change the dashboard parameter's default value before it is passed to the query.

-As the result, the users see the dashboard based on the data from the SQL query with the **CustomerIdParameter** parameter's value which was specified in the `DashboardConfigurator.CustomParameters` event.
+As the result, users see a dashboard based on the data from the SQL query with the **CustomerIdParameter** parameter's value which was specified in the `DashboardConfigurator.CustomParameters` event.

 ## Files to Review